 The Police Department is responsible for the protection of life and property, the maintenance of order, the control and prevention of crime, and the enforcement of motor vehicle laws and regulations.
-Primary activities related to these responsibilities include enforcement of the laws of the state and the city; investigation of crimes; apprehension of criminals, and maintenance of a crime prevention program.
-The police department contracts police and animal control services for our neighbor, the City of Biggs, to provide them with the same services enjoyed by the citizens of Gridley.
+Primary activities related to these responsibilities include enforcement of the laws of the state and the City; investigation of crimes; apprehension of criminals, and maintenance of a crime prevention program.
+The Police Department contracts police and animal control services for our neighbor, the City of Biggs, to provide them with the same services enjoyed by the residents of Gridley.

 The Department receives approximately 3,000 911 calls per year and 16,000 calls for service.

-The Police Department provides bicycle registration and bicycle safety presentations.The department also provides "Dont Text and Drive" presentations and holiday and even safety programs.
-The department partners with the Gridley Lions club for graffiti abatement.
-The department is involved with the coordination of Police Services during the Butte County Fair each August.
-We support the Butte County Safe Kids (BCSK) program and participate in many other child safety programs, such as, bike helmet give-aways, child safety seat inspections and 911 safety training at the local schools.
+The Police Department provides bicycle registration and bicycle safety presentations.The Department also provides "Dont Text and Drive" presentations and holiday and event safety programs.
+The Department partners with the Gridley Lions club for graffiti abatement.
+The Department is involved with the coordination of Police Services during the Butte County Fair each August.
+We support the Butte County Safe Kids (BCSK) Program and participate in many other Child Safety Programs, such as, bike helmet give-aways, child safety seat inspections and 911 Safety Training at the local schools.